ctools/ctools/doc/source/users/tutorials/1dc/first_skymap.rst

 Generating a sky map from the events
 ------------------------------------

-.. admonition:: You will learn ...
+  .. admonition:: What you will learn

-   ... how to **generate a sky map** from the selected events.
+     You will learn how to **generate a sky map** from the selected events.

-   A background model based on the background template included in the :ref:`instrument response functions <glossary_irf>` may be subtracted from the sky map to display only celestial excess events, but be aware that for the moment the background subtraction is computationally intensive.
+     A background model based on the background template included in the :ref:`instrument response functions <glossary_irf>`
+     may be subtracted from the sky map to display only celestial excess events, but be aware that for the moment the background subtraction is computationally intensive.

 After having selected the observations and the events you can begin your analysis.